Stop Pollution to Protect Our Health & Climate

 Building partnerships

 The first step is to identify and build a trusted relationship with each community segment.
 The people living close to the peaker plants are environmental justice (EJ) groups including Black, Hispanic, immigrant, and poor.
 These groups make up an estimated 20-25% of the population of Peabody.
-Our partners include Doreen Wade and Domingo Dominguez; each has broad recognition and influence on the North Shore and in the Black and Hispanic groups.
+Our partners include Doreen Wade, Domingo Dominguez and Elsabel Rincon (WIN); each has broad recognition and influence on the North Shore and in the Black, Hispanic, and immigrant groups.

 Pollution affects all areas of Peabody.
 When we engage the more established and economically advantaged people, we will improve our chances to influence to make the systemic changes in how we get our electrical power and how we travel and move goods, changes that are needed to protect health by reducing pollution and to reduce our impact on global warming.